-V. Experimental Rounds
+V. Experimental Sessions

-In October 2004 we ran 10 experimental rounds in Novosibirsk, at the New Siberian University (NSU) and the Novosibirsk Institute of Railroad Technology (NIZT), and in St. Petersburg at the University of Culture and Arts (UCA).
+In October 2004 we ran two experimental sessions at the New Siberian University (NSU) in Novosibirsk, two sessions at the Novosibirsk Institute of Railroad Technology (NIZT), and six sessions at the University of Culture and Arts (UCA) in St. Petersburg.
 NIZT is a state-funded engineering institute.
-NSU and UCA are newly-founded post-Soviet private institutions which are largely supported by tuition fees.
+NSU and UCA are new post-Soviet private institutions which are largely supported by tuition fees.
 We collected 169 valid responses.
 Some subjects did not answer all items, reducing the usable sample size, though 143 subjects answered all questions.

-We ran experiments in normal 90-minute class sessions.
+We ran sessions in regular 90-minute classes according to a detailed step-by-step written protocol.
 The instructor introduced the experimenters, and then asked students to fill in the first questionnaire with sociodemographic and attitudinal items.
 Rules of the double auction, in which traders on both sides of the market can propose prices, were then explained using a PowerPoint presentation.
 A brief overview of supply and demand theory was given to classes with students who had not had previous economics courses.
 A sealed envelope containing predictions for average contract price, quantity and total trading profits derived from supply and demand analysis was then given to one student.

 Twelve student volunteers were solicited to play as six buyers and six sellers.
 In each trading round buyers could buy one unit and sellers could sell one unit.
 Each buyer had a distinct value and each seller had a distinct cost.
 Buyers or sellers, when recognized by the experimenter, could propose prices ('bids' and 'asks') which were written on a blackboard or could accept a previously proposed price and thus 'sign' a contract.
 Once two parties made a contract they no longer participated until the next trading round, and any price proposals they had made were erased.
-Proposed prices were governed by a 'bid improvement rule' so buyers had to offer a higher price than any existing valid bid, and seller had to offer a lower price than any existing valid bid, and price, the buyer earned a profit equal to his value minus the contract price and the seller earned a profit equal to the contract price minus her cost.
+Proposed prices were governed by a 'bid improvement rule' so buyers had to offer a higher price than any existing valid bid, and seller had to offer a lower price than any existing valid ask.
+If a buyer and seller thus agreed on a price, the buyer earned a profit equal to his value minus the contract price and the seller earned a profit equal to the contract price minus her cost.